 Welcome

-Max Gleeson is recognised as one of Australia’s most experienced wreck divers and authorities on NSW shipwrecks.
+Max Gleeson is recognised as one of Australia’s most experienced wreck divers and authorities on NSW, SS Yongala and Truk Lagoon shipwrecks.
 His interest in diving began with spearfishing in the mid 1960’s.
-Max is a multi-award winning underwater photographer, his awards include the prestigious Australasian Underwater Photographer of the Year award and the Oztek Underwater Video Award.
+Max is a multi-award winning underwater photographer, his awards include the prestigious Australasian Underwater Photographer of the Year award.

-Over many years Max has given numerous presentations to various groups such as Dive Clubs, Historical Societies, National Maritime Museum and Oztek Conferences.
+Over many years Max has given numerous presentations promoting Maritime History to various groups such as Dive Clubs, Historical Societies, National Maritime Museum and Oztek Conferences.

 |